furkanahmetk/Casper-Bot-Optimized-API/README.md

 # Bot-Optimized-Validator-Api

 Application backend for Casper-Bot-Optimized-Validator-API.
 Capser Bot Optimized API provides information about active validators working on Casper Network.
-Project is being developed with Python by usind Flask framework,and under Apache 2.0 License.
+Project is being developed with Python by using Flask framework,and under Apache 2.0 License.

 ## Documentation